Database Schema Migrations for Offline-First Web Applications

 Partially migrated records Unhandled cursor exceptions or missing transaction completion Wrap cursor loops in try/catch, await tx.oncomplete, and implement explicit rollback telemetry.

 Debugging Tip: Use Chrome DevTools → Application → IndexedDB to inspect object stores before and after upgrades.
 Enable indexedDB.open() logging to trace oldVersion vs newVersion deltas during local development.
+When an upgrade leaves the database in a broken intermediate state, the Recovering from a Failed IndexedDB Version Upgrade guide walks through detecting the corruption and rebuilding cleanly.

 Frequently Asked Questions

-Can I roll back a failed schema migration in the browser?
 IndexedDB does not support manual rollback of schema changes mid-transaction.
 If the upgrade transaction fails or is aborted, the database reverts to its previous state automatically.
-Implement explicit error handling and version tracking to allow manual recovery or fallback to a safe schema version.
+Implement explicit error handling and version tracking to allow manual recovery — the Recovering from a Failed IndexedDB Version Upgrade guide covers the detection and rebuild path.